Philippos123/Projket-4/README.md

 # Before you read!

-### Alot of my work comes from tons of youtube videos.
+### Alot of my work comes from tons of YouTube videos.
 Shoutout to https://www.youtube.com/@TechWithTim

+My apologies but I  had no time left for the README page cuz I have been sitting for 60+ hours on this project with 6 days left on the submission.
+So I tried to do the best I could with the time I had left.